cccbr/belfryprojects/content/docs/040-managing-project/index.md

 Lack of planning can lead to what are described as “Unforseen consequences” but they may be the result of poor planning!
 Ultimately, project management ensures that everything happens, when and how it should!

-## Project Management tools
+## Project Management Tools
 It is advisable for the project leader to set up systematic ways of managing the project.
 Comprehensive software packages are available, some very expensive, others freely available, but these are not necessary.
 It is more important for all those involved to be able to access information and use it.
 The normal cautions apply if free software is used.

 ### Calendar
-A calendar is a good way of showing the start and end dates of activities in each stage, along with specific milestones (GLOSSARY ***), deadlines and events highlighted.
+A calendar is a good way of showing the start and end dates of activities in each stage, along with specific milestones, deadlines and events highlighted.
 Larger projects involving other work in the church are likely to be divided into major phases, only one of which may directly concern the bells.

 {{<hint warning>}}
 A long term project may aim first to replace ageing electrical, plumbing and heating systems, then the addition of audio visual aids and wifi.
 This may be followed by repairs to tower stonework, creation of an accessible entrance and restoration of the bells.
 Phase 3 could be a building extension with kitchen, serving hatch, meeting rooms and toilet.
 Each phase would be run as if a separate project, but with careful planning for activities that are interdependent, such as anticipating electrical work in phase 1 for the building extensions in phase 3.